|Snow & Ice in Pitt Meadows||Resident Snow Responsibilities|

-We don’t get snow often in Pitt Meadows, but when we do, it can cause inconveniences and hazards.
-Working together, both the City and residents can help keep our community clear of snow and ice.
+We don’t get snow often in Pitt Meadows, but when we do, it can be inconvenient and hazardous.
+Working together, both the City and residents can help keep our community clear of snow and ice so everyone can get around safely.

-The City’s Operations department is responsible for maintaining approximately 114km of asphalt roadways, and snow is cleared from these roadways based on a priority system.
-The City only treats or plows snow on side streets or local roads once all main routes are clear, and only during normal working hours.
+The City’s Operations department maintains approximately 114km of asphalt roadways, and snow is cleared from these roadways based on a priority system.
+The City plows snow or treats ice with salt or sand on main routes only, around the clock, until they are consistently clear.
+After main routes are clear, residential and side streets are cleared only during normal working hours.
 Depending on conditions and requirements to keep main routes open, it may be several days before side streets and residential roads are cleared.

 As per the City of Pitt Meadows’ Boulevard Maintenance Bylaw 2377, "it is the responsibility of all owners or occupiers of real property to remove snow, ice or rubbish from sidewalks, stairs, ramps and foot paths bordering their property.”
 We require all residential and business occupants to clear the public sidewalks on their property as soon as possible after a snowfall, and no later than 10:00 am.